Frequently Asked Questions

 The Canadian Incident Portfolio Map found at pp. 8-9 of the Annual Report shows the geographical spread of the Administrator’s active files in 2019-2020.
-British Columbia is the province where the Administrator has the highest number of active files.
+British Columbia is the province where the Administrator has the highest number of active files, followed by Newfoundland & Labrador

 How much time does it take a claimant to receive an offer after his/her claim has been received by the Administrator’s Office?

-In 2018-2019, 20% of the offer letters were issued by the Administrator’s Office within one month of receiving the claim, and 52% were sent within three months.
-All in all, in 2018-2019, 76% of the offer letters were sent within six months after receiving the claim, 8% of the offer letters were, however, sent more than one year after receiving the claims.
-These were for large and complex claims, involving back and forth discussions between the claimant and the Administrator’s Office and the issuance of draft offers.
+In 2019-2020, 69% of the offer letters were issued by the Administrator’s Office within three months of receiving the claim, and 94% were sent within six months.
+However, 2 offers were sent more than one year after receiving the claims.
+These were for large and complex claims, involving further investigation and back and forth discussions between the claimant and the Administrator’s Office.
 Note that statutory interest accrues in favour of the claimant during the claim assessment process.
 (Table 5 of the Annual Report indicates the timelines for assessment of the claims.)

 The balance in the Fund was approximately $409 million.

 What is the maximum liability of the Fund for all claims from one oil spill?

 If the Minister now re-imposed a levy on shipments of contributing oil, what would be the amount of the levy?

 First of all, no levy has been imposed for the Fund and its predecessor MPCF since 1976.
-However, in accordance with the Marine Liability Act, the Minister of Transport had statutory power to impose a levy of 52.38 cents per metric tonne of contributing oil during the fiscal year 2018-2019.
+However, in accordance with the Marine Liability Act, the Minister of Transport had statutory power to impose a levy of 53.38 cents per metric tonne of contributing oil during the fiscal year 2019-2020.
 The levy is indexed annually to the consumer price index and has been adjusted to 54.45 cents per metric tonne as from April 1, 2020.